MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/example-architectures.md

 - Non-Microsoft NVAs in the virtual network hub BGP are peered with Route Server ([ECMP](/azure/route-server/route-server-faq#if-azure-route-server-receives-the-same-route-from-more-than-one-nva-how-does-it-handle-them)) and [advertise the default route](/azure/route-server/vmware-solution-default-route)) `0.0.0.0/0` to Azure VMware Solution.
 - The default route `0.0.0.0/0` is also advertised on-premises via Global Reach.
 Implement a route filter on-premises to prevent default route `0.0.0.0/0` learning.
 - Traffic between Azure VMware Solution and your on-premises network flows through the ExpressRoute Global Reach, as described in [Peer on-premises environments to Azure VMware Solution](/azure/azure-vmware/tutorial-expressroute-global-reach-private-cloud).
-Traffic inspection between on-premises and Azure VMware Solution is performed by your on-premises third-party NVA, not your third-party NVAs in Azure Virtual Network hub.
+Traffic inspection between on-premises and Azure VMware Solution is performed by your on-premises non-Microsoft NVA, not your non-Microsoft NVAs in Azure Virtual Network hub.
 - You can host Application Gateway on a spoke virtual network that connects to a hub or that's on the hub virtual network.

 ## Next steps